Pnski/TLLib/docs/README.md

-# Throne and Liberty Library2
+# Throne and Liberty Library